saqala/ISlimani.github.io/_posts/2017-11-08-spring-interview-questions-part3.markdown

 [^1]: https://projects.spring.io/spring-security/

 * **Authentication** is the process of establishing a principal is who they claim to be (a "principal" generally means a user, device or some other system which can perform an action in your application)
-* **Authorization** refers to the process of deciding whether a principal is allowed to perform an action within your application
+* **Authorization** refers to the process of deciding whether a principal is allowed to perform an action within your application.

 ### What's CSRF?